Golden Ocean Group Limited (GOGL) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price estimated by analysts for GOGL is $10.22, which is $1.62 above than the current price.
-The public float for GOGL is 119.05M, and at present, short sellers hold a 3.13% of that float.
-The average trading volume of GOGL on November 21, 2023 was 1.39M shares.
+The average price point forecasted by analysts for Golden Ocean Group Limited (GOGL) is $10.79, which is $1.67 above the current market price.
+The public float for GOGL is 119.05M, and currently, short sellers hold a 3.13% ratio of that floaft.
+The average trading volume of GOGL on November 27, 2023 was 1.46M shares.

 GOGL’s Market Performance

-The stock of Golden Ocean Group Limited (GOGL) has seen a 11.59% increase in the past week, with a 12.47% rise in the past month, and a 19.19% gain in the past quarter.
-The volatility ratio for the week is 2.14%, and the volatility levels for the past 30 days are at 2.29% for GOGL.
-The simple moving average for the past 20 days is 14.03% for GOGL’s stock, with a 4.16% simple moving average for the past 200 days.
+The stock of Golden Ocean Group Limited (GOGL) has seen a 21.12% increase in the past week, with a 16.48% rise in the past month, and a 31.41% gain in the past quarter.
+The volatility ratio for the week is 2.92%, and the volatility levels for the past 30 days are at 2.40% for GOGL.
+The simple moving average for the last 20 days is 20.00% for GOGL stock, with a simple moving average of 10.93% for the last 200 days.

 Analysts’ Opinion of GOGL